-Annie is the editorial assistant at Highlights magazine.
+Annie is the assistant editor at Highlights magazine.
 She began working here in 2011 as editorial intern and never left.
-She edits the “Crafts” and “Your Own Pages” features in the magazine, as well as special calls for art, stories, …
+She edits the “Crafts,” “Your Own Pages,” and “Fun This Month” features in the magazine, as well as special calls …

 Bobbie has spent over 25 years exploring every corner of the children’s book publishing industry.
 Her career has taken her …